Crystal-Nest/harvest-with-ease/README.md

 - Works on nether warts and cocoa beans too
 - Correctly consumes 1 crop seed to simulate replanting
 - Right-click while holding an item with fortune to increase drops
-- Customizable: a config file is provided with an option to set whether holding a hoe (either hands) is required to right-click harvest and how much damage the hoe should receive upon use, if any
+- Customizable: a config file is provided with several options, see next section for more details
 - Integrable: as stated, should work with any crop, Vanilla and modded; Furthermore if it doesn't work with some crop, such crop ID can be added in the config file to make it compatible

+## Configuration
+### This mod works already out of the box, configuration is only for further tweakings
+- crops: \[List\<String\>\] - list of additional in-game IDs for crops that are not supported out of the box.
+- require hoe: \[Boolean\] - whether holding a hoe (either hands) is required to right-click harvest
+- damage on harvest: \[Integer\] - how much damage the hoe should receive upon use, if any (effective only if greater than 0 and "require hoe" is set to true)
+- exp on harvest: \[Integer\] - how many experience points should be granted when right-click harvesting (effective only if greater than 0; note it's exp points and not exp levels)

 ## Downloads
 This is the FORGE version, the FABRIC version is available [here](https://www.curseforge.com/minecraft/mc-mods/harvest-with-ease-fabric).